climate-tech-handbook/climate-tech-handbook/docs/sector-coastal-and-ocean-sinks.md

 <!--This is the best strategy to accelerate your expertise as a top candidate-->
 :::

-Coastal and ocean sinks can absorb and sequester large amounts of carbon dioxide from the atmosphere, also known as "blue carbon".

 <!-- :::info Job Board
 [Nature Tech](https://naturetech.io/) - specifically for nature based solutions